ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

     an SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.

--   Shared test suite implements MS-FSSHTTP and is shared with MS-WOPI to verify whether the MS-FSSHTTP can be sent as HTTP body by using the MS-WOPI transport format.
+-   The shared test suite implements MS-FSSHTTP and is shared with MS-WOPI to verify whether or not the MS-FSSHTTP can be sent as HTTP body by using the MS-WOPI transport format.

 -   All protocol adapters communicate directly with the SUT.